top of page

 Private companies (Coca-Cola, Nestle) try to profit from poor people lack of drinking water

-Investors have benefited from this, but, generally, the less-well-off have not.
+Investors have benefited from this, more than the less-well-off

-Three countries' citizens use more water, per person, than any others: Niger, Bolivia, and the USA
+Three countries' citizens use more water, per person, than many others: Niger, Bolivia, and the USA

 For tips on how to conserve water, check out The Wildlife Trusts, or Waterwise